Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Experimental characterizations

-First, we measure the I/Q phasor and fit it to a circle for both designs.
-The measured I/Q phasor at $\beta_m=\beta_{\textrm{opt}}$, $\Omega_{m}/(2\pi)=3.125$ MHz, $\Omega_{c}/(2\pi)=1.5$ GHz for the ADL5375-based design with compensated I/Q impairments is shown in Fig.~\ref{fig:iqplot}.
-The radius of the fitted circle is $0.17208(2)$ V and its center is located at $[-0.00002(5),0.0005(1)]$ V.\footnote{The numbers in the brackets indicate the standard errors.} The measured I/Q phasor at $\beta_m=\beta_{\textrm{opt}}$, $\Omega_{m}/(2\pi)=3.072$ MHz, $\Omega_{c}/(2\pi)=1.5$ GHz for the ADALM-PLUTO-based design with the I/Q impairments compensated\footnote{In the case of ADALM-PLUTO, we choose an $\Omega_m$ that is a positive integer multiple of the fundamental frequency set by the number of bits in the phase accumulator.
-This is done to suppress noise.} is shown in Fig.~\ref{fig:iqplot_Pluto}.
-The radius of the fitted circle is $0.4236(4)$ V and its center is located at $[-0.0014(9), 0.0029(7)]$ V. The fit quality of the measured I/Q phasor to a circle reflects the quality of the phase modulation.
-The measured I/Q phasor for the ADL5375-based design fits its circle better than the measured I/Q phasor for the ADALM-PLUTO-based design.
-The higher quality of the QAM in the ADL5375-based design is further corroborated by the fact that its residual RMS I/Q errors are lower than those of the ADALM-PLUTO-based design at $\beta_m=\beta_{\textrm{opt}}$, $\Omega_{m}/(2\pi)\simeq3$ MHz, and $\Omega_{c}/(2\pi)=1.5$ GHz (see Figs.~\ref{fig:Homemade} and \ref{fig:PLUTO}).
+First, we measure the I/Q phasor and fit it to a circle.
+The measured I/Q phasor at $\beta_m=\beta_{\textrm{opt}}$, $\Omega_{m}/(2\pi)=3.125$ MHz, $\Omega_{c}/(2\pi)=1.5$ GHz for the RFSoC-based design is shown in Fig.~\ref{fig:iqplot_RFSoC}.
+The radius of the fitted circle is $0.1149509(2)$ V and its center is located at $[-0.00002497(8),0.0000536(3)]$ V.\footnote{The numbers in the brackets indicate the standard errors.} The fit quality of the measured I/Q phasor to a circle reflects the quality of the phase modulation.
+Next, we study the behavior of residual I/Q phase and magnitude errors as a function of the carrier wave frequency $\Omega_c$.
+We set $\beta_m=\beta_{\textrm{opt}}$ and $\Omega_{m}/(2\pi)=3.125$ MHz for the measurement.
+We measured the I/Q errors across a carrier wave frequency range from $350$ MHz to $1.75$ GHz.
+Fig.~\ref{fig:RFSoC} shows the measured residual RMS I/Q errors as a function of $\Omega_c$.
+We measure an RMS I/Q magnitude error and an RMS I/Q phase error less than $0.3$~\% throughout the carrier wave frequency range.